skip the line | sells out fast | must see

 Sagrada Familia tickets come in four types: adults, teens, children, and seniors.
 Children under 10 enjoy free entry.

-Audioguides are available in 17 languages.
+Audioguides are available in many languages.
 For the guided tour, you’ll be accompanied by a live guide in English.

 Note: You can cancel or reschedule your booking up to 48 hours before your visit.